YanevDimo/RealEStateListing/README.md

    - Ensure your IDE has Lombok plugin installed
    - Enable annotation processing in IDE settings

+6. **Docker Issues**
+   - Ensure Docker is running: `docker --version`
+   - Check if port 3307 or 8080 is already in use (MySQL uses 3307 to avoid conflicts)
+   - View container logs: `docker-compose logs app`
+   - Rebuild image if code changes: `docker-compose up -d --build`

+7. **No Properties or Agents Showing**
+   - **Properties:** Ensure the property-service microservice is running on port 8083
+     - Properties are fetched from the property-service, not stored in the main database
+     - Check logs: `docker-compose logs app | grep -i "property-service"`
+   - **Agents:** Register agents through the registration form
+     - Visit http://localhost:8080/agent/register to create an agent account
+     - Agents are stored in the main database

 ## 📝 Development Notes

 - **Thymeleaf Cache:** Disabled in development (`spring.thymeleaf.cache=false`)